gauniverseorg/ga-docs/docs/Core-Features/Data/Scheduler/Trigger-Worker/backup.md

 # Backup

-Trigger a backup based on the options selected
+Trigger a backup based on the options selected.

 | Property      | Description                                                                |
 | ------------ | -------------------------------------------------------------------------- |